 - Nemtabrutinib (formerly ARQ 531 and MK-1026) by Merck.
 This drug is in clinical trials in the US and in Canada (see our coverage).
 It is another member of the class of non-covalent BTK inhibitors.

-Note that none of these BTK inhibitors are generally funded for WM by the provinces.
-But provinces do have the option of granting patients Compassionate Access to these drugs under specific conditions.
+The status of funding for BTK inhibitors by the provinces is mixed — at this point (mid-2023), some do and some do not.
+Provinces do have the option of granting patients Compassionate Access to these drugs under specific conditions.
 See more discussion of paying for BTK inhibitors in our list of Common Canadian Questions.
 The cost of the treatment should never be a barrier if it is the best option for you.